Location & Hours

 The mission of the SCTC is to improve the processing of drug cases through the expeditious entry of eligible defendants into judicially monitored drug treatment.
 A dedicated, coordinated program with direct judicial management serves as the center of a comprehensive criminal justice service continuum for substance abusing defendants.
 The SCTC is intended to improve the outcomes for drug dependant offenders, reduce criminality, improve the allocation of scarce criminal justice resources and promote public safety.

-Eligibility for participation in the Syracuse Community Treatment Court is limited to individuals who:
+- Eligibility for participation in the Syracuse Community Treatment Court is limited to

 - are charged with a non-violent instant misdemeanor or felony offense